 What parts of your email are worth split testing?

-Now for the next step – deciding which elements of your email to test.
+So, you’ve decided to start split testing, but what should you focus on first?
 Will it be replacing an image with another?
 A different coloured call-to-action?
 Reducing the amount of text?

 Only ever test one element of your email campaign at a time.

-Your email’s subject line is the first thing your subscribers will see.
-It’s one of the most crucial elements of your campaign because it has a huge impact on your email open rate.
-Subscribers use the subject line to decide whether they want to bother looking at your email or not.
+Your email’s subject line is the first thing your subscribers will see, making it one of the most crucial elements of your campaign because it helps them decide whether they want to bother looking at your email or not.

-This example from Rockett St George shows effective use of emojis in their subject line.
-The emoji fits naturally into the context of email.
+This example from Rockett St George shows an effective use of emojis in their subject line, with the leaves fitting naturally into the theme: